Joe Gibbs: Style of play

 Although Gibbs helped craft a passing-oriented attack during his time in San Diego, his Redskins teams incorporated a smash-mouth, rushing-oriented attack oriented around such plays as the iconic counter trey.
 By building a strong offensive line (known as "The Hogs") Gibbs was able to control the line of scrimmage, allowing workhorse running backs John Riggins, George Rogers, and Earnest Byner to power the ground game.
-Gibbs added a deep passing attack which complemented the ground game, utilizing agile receivers such as Art Monk, Gary Clark, and Ricky Sanders.
+Gibbs added a deep passing attack which complemented the ground game, using agile receivers such as Art Monk, Gary Clark, and Ricky Sanders.
 Gibbs' offense was aided by aggressive defensive units under the direction of defensive coordinator Richie Petitbon.

 Gibbs' system was robust enough to be successful without a Hall-of-Fame-caliber quarterback at the helm.
 The Redskins' Super Bowl victories were won featuring Joe Theismann, Doug Williams, and Mark Rypien.
 Gibbs is credited with inventing the H-back set, typically by use of a smaller tight end in the backfield.
 Gibbs was also credited for creating the Trips formation: stacking three wide receivers to one side.
-He is one of few coaches that utilized the H-back position prominently in his offense.
+He is one of few coaches that used the H-back position prominently in his offense.
 Gibbs' offenses were known for their extensive number of formations, as well as shifts and motions.

+Gibbs remains the only coach to reach the playoffs with six different quarterbacks, win playoff games with five different quarterbacks, and win Super Bowls with three different quarterbacks.
+As none of his quarterbacks have been enshrined in the Hall of Fame, Gibbs and Bill Belichick are the only head coaches on the NFL 100th Anniversary All-Time Team who never coached a Hall of Fame quarterback at any point in their respective careers, although Tom Brady (who played for Belichick) is widely assumed to be enshrined upon his eligibility in 2028.
+This achievement is considered among the most remarkable feats in NFL history, which led Gibbs to be called "the master tactician who was perhaps the best strategist ever," and earned him recognition as perhaps the best overall coach ever.
+As one assessment noted: "Without a Hall of Fame quarterback to his name at any point in his coaching career, Gibbs was tested more from a coaching standpoint than any coach before or since that is enshrined in Canton."